 Fancy lunch in the Cotswolds?

 Well, if you insist!
-Muddy heads to Burford to chow down three courses in a bucolic, brilliantly-priced, dog-friendly inn.
+Muddy heads to Asthall near Burford to chow down three courses in a bucolic, brilliantly-priced, dog-friendly inn.
 Definitely one to add to your list.

-Although I visited in February, this is a place that would really come into its own in the summer, with the doors at the back opening out onto a glorious patio and garden, bordered by unbridled lavender and cat mint with rose beds and the river just beyond.
-There is a petanque pitch with an oversized umpire chair which children love climbing on, and an outdoor bar.
+Although I visited in February, this is a place that will really into its own in Spring and Summer, with the doors at the back opening out onto a glorious patio and garden, bordered by unbridled lavender and cat mint with rose beds and the river just beyond.
+There is a pétanque pitch with an oversized umpire chair which children love climbing on, and an outdoor bar.
 All good fun.
 They serve up to 120 people lunch on a Sunday in the summer.

 SCOFF & QUAFF